-- We have robust stock ownership and retention guidelines for executive officers. - Executive officers are prohibited from hedging or pledging their company stock. - We have a compensation recovery or "clawback" policy that applies to all executives and covers a wide range of misconduct. - We have a restrictive policy on perquisites. - We have double trigger change-in-control provisions in severance plans.
+- We have robust stock ownership and retention guidelines for executive officers. - Executive officers are prohibited from hedging or pledging their company stock. - We have a compensation recovery or "clawback" policy that aligns with the requirements of Section 10 of the Exchange Act and also provides the ability to recover certain compensation upon a wide range of misconduct. - We have a conservative approach on perquisites. - ✓ We have double trigger change-in-control provisions in severance plans.